leeallennyc/data-structures-fall-2020/week7/README.md

 ```
 #### Step Two
 * After getting all the `address` information from all ten zones, the next step was to retrieve all the other important data that we will end up querying on for the final assignment.
 * Our group each came back with some insights related to this next step.
-Zhibang contributed the base code and we adapted it with the exceptions.
+[Zhibang Jiang](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/wa07_Parse.js) contributed the base code of `wa07_Parse.js` and we adapted it with the exceptions.
 The code is still difficult to read so we are considering creating a separate JSON file for all exceptions.
 * Also the challenge is here is that each file is still created manually.
 We will need to fix the exceptions and also create a directory to read the files from and into.
 ```js
 var fs = require('fs');